esl/mongooseim-docker/README.md

 ```

 After that you can run the builder container.
-It's important to mount the container's `/builds` directory as a volume because MongooseIM tarball will be placed there after the build.
+It's important to mount the container's `/builds` directory as a volume because the MongooseIM tarball will be placed there after the build.
 For simplicity it's assumed that env var `VOLUMES` is exported and set to an existing absolute path, f.e: `pwd`

 ```